Writing Style Guidelines

 Follow this general hierarchy for addresses:

 Include dates and times with event information that will be designed for a poster, flier, or other promotional item.
 Creative Services will make judgment on how event information is displayed.

 Use figures except for noon and midnight.
 Use am and pm, lowercase, without periods, with a space after the figure.
 Do not include zeros for on-the-hour times.

 Right: 10 am

-Use an en dash to show a time range in the same part of day.
-Use to for longer periods that span morning and evening: 9–11 am, 9 am to 3 pm.
+Use an en dash to show a time range.
+Use without a space for a range in the same part of day and with a space for periods that span morning and evening: 9–11 am, 9 am – 3 pm.

 For events and awareness days, use the plural possessive when talking about a group of providers: Doctors’ Day, Nurses’ Week

 Always use a comma before the conjunction in a series: The colors are teal, green, and navy.

 A colon generally is used at the end of a sentence or phrase to introduce lists, tabulations, texts, etc. It also can be used to give emphasis.
 Capitalize the first word after a colon only if it is a proper noun or the start of a complete sentence.

 In general, use the semicolon to indicate a greater separation of thought and information than a comma can convey but less than the separation that a period implies.